Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

 • St Augustine History Museum-self-guided tour of 400 years of American history and settlement.

-• Fountain of Youth Archaeological Park-not just the fountain of youth, it is an Interactive history lesson-enjoy cannon & musket firings, a reconstructed native Timucuan village, and a planetarium.
+• Fountain of Youth Archaeological Park-not just the fountain of youth, it is an interactive history lesson-enjoy cannon & musket firings, a reconstructed native Timucuan village, and a planetarium.

 If you prefer a more romantic tour of Old Town, maybe a horse-drawn carriage is a better mode of transportation.